How to Start a Social Media Marketing Agency

 There are four ways that agencies typically charge for their services:

-Pricing Levels Social Media Marketing Agency
+Service Pricing Models Social Media Marketing Agencies

 • Hourly – freelancers and small agencies frequently charge an hourly rate.
 These tend to start at $25-$35/hour and rise for more experienced practitioners.